mturk/svcbatch/README.md

 (Service Control Manager) point of view it is the same as service failure.
-On Stop or Shutdown events signaled by SCM, SvcBatch will send CTRL_C signal to cmd.exe, as if user hit Ctrl+Break keys in interactive console session.
+On Stop or Shutdown events signaled by SCM, SvcBatch will send CTRL_C signal to cmd.exe, as if user hit Ctrl+C keys in interactive console session.

 The simplest way to create a service for your batch file is to put `svcbatch.exe` in the same directory where your